alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 `model = tf.keras.saving.load_model(f'{self.provider.tool_config["modelConfig"]["modelName"]}-exported', custom_objects={'custom_standardization': custom_standardization})`

-Here we load a model that(soon) will contain a `TextVectorization` TensorFlow layer at `model.layers[0]` where `translational` is a comma-separated value of integer token values to be "translated" to their original string representations as mapped by said `model.layers[0]` layer.
+Here we load a model that will soon contain a `TextVectorization` TensorFlow layer at `model.layers[0]` where `translational` is a comma-separated value of integer token values to be "translated" to their original string representations, as mapped by said `model.layers[0]` layer.

-For now, we won't have any `translationVal`s, so this won't be relevant until later sections.
+For now, we don't have any `translationVal`s, so this isn't relevant until later sections.
-Then, we log in to `self.info` as defined below:
+Then, we log in to `self.info` as defined here:

 #### Function: `self.get_token_translation`